soundcloud/roshi/farm/README.md

 Package farm provides a single logical Insert/Select/Delete API on top of multiple independent [clusters][cluster].
-Package farm ensures that writes (Insert and Delete) are made to a quorum of clusters, and uses one of several [read strategies](#read_strategies) to perform reads (Select).
+Package farm ensures that writes (Insert and Delete) are made to as many clusters as possible, and uses one of several [read strategies](#read_strategies) to perform reads (Select).

 [cluster]: https://github.com/soundcloud/roshi/blob/master/cluster

 ## Writing

 Every write is broadcast to each cluster.
-As soon as the farm has received a quorum of successful responses, the write is considered successful, and that success is signaled to the client.
+As soon as the farm has received a user-specified number of succesful responses, the overall write is considered successful, and that success is signaled to the client.

 For every single logical key, Roshi maintains two physical keys, representing add and remove sets.
 Each write of a key-score-member tuple results in the